Hope you’re comfortably seated and have a refreshing beverage handy, because this may take a while.

-Whether it was electronics, office equipment or real estate.
-Selling has always been in my blood.
-Almost as much as wanting to be in business for myself.
+Whether it was electronics, office equipment or real estate, selling has always come naturally to me.
+It’s in my blood, almost as much as wanting to be in business for myself.

-Naturally, the more entrepreneurial-minded I became, the more I found myself wanting to master the fine art of marketing.
+Naturally, the more entrepreneurial-minded I became, the more I found myself wanting to master marketing as well.

 My first foray into “online marketing” was in 1991 with Destiny Travel Group, my rapidly-growing travel company.
 We had offices in Orlando, Florida and St. Thomas, US Virgin Islands.

 To say that our fledgling agency was an “early adopter” of online marketing would be an understatement.
 Hell, DTG’s online activities pre-dated even the “World Wide Web”.

 Yep, we were doing it before the “all-you-can-eat” days.
 I’m talking about Compuserve, Prodigy, and AOL.
 Back in the time when internet access was metered by the hour and painfully slow via 56k dial-up modem (yeah, I feel old just saying that! ).

 Anyway, despite the insane limitations in service and the technology of the era, we thrived.
 DTG managed to profitably market travel services and products on those old-school networks.